UniMath/agda-unimath/src/wild-category-theory/maps-noncoherent-large-omega-precategories.lagda.md

     id-large-globular-map _
 ```

-### Composition of maps of noncoherent large wild higher precategories
+### Composition of maps of noncoherent large ω-precategories

 ```agda
 module _